cds-snc/data-lake/docs/data/onboarding.md

 Adding new datasets to the data lake usually involves three steps:

 1. Add the new data to the [`Raw` bucket](https://github.com/cds-snc/data-lake/blob/main/terragrunt/aws/buckets/raw.tf).
 Datasets must not contain any personally identifiable information (PII) or protected data.
+However, if they do contain PII, it must be deleted after processing.
 2. Define a Glue Crawler to infer the schema of the new dataset.
 3. Define a Glue ETL job to modify the data and write it to the [`Transformed` bucket](https://github.com/cds-snc/data-lake/blob/main/terragrunt/aws/buckets/transformed.tf).